RicoSuter/Namotion.Messaging/README.md

 | RejectAsync          | Supported               | Ignored (1.)               | Supported                  | Supported                  |
 | DeadLetterAsync      | Supported               | Not supported (2.)         | Not supported (2.)         | Supported                  |

-1) Because Event Hub is stream based, these method calls are just ignored.
+1) Because Event Hub is stream based and transactional, these method calls are just ignored.
 2) Use `receiver.WithDeadLettering(publisher)` to enable dead letter support.

 ### Namotion.Messaging